KuroLabs/Airshare/README.md

 * Link-local Name Resolution (for the `.local` addresses) on non-Apple devices requires Avahi (on Linux) or Bonjour (on Windows).
 Chances are you already have them, but if you don't, do check the web on how to install them.

-* Link-local Name Resolution does not work on Android phones.
-This is because Android browsers do not have inbuilt Multicast-DNS service discovery.
+* Android browsers do not have inbuilt Multicast-DNS service discovery, and cannot resolve the `.local` addresses.
 For this reason, we included QR Code support, for you to visit the URLs easily.

 * Windows users with Python < 3.8, use <kbd>Ctrl</kbd> + <kbd>Break</kbd> to quit, as <kbd>Ctrl</kbd> + <kbd>C</kbd> will not work.
 This is a known issue with `asyncio`, which has been fixed in Python 3.8.
 If you do not have a <kbd>Break</kbd> key, try using <kbd>Ctrl</kbd> + <kbd>Fn</kbd> + <kbd>B</kbd>, or check the web for other alternatives (depending on your PC).